Margarita Colberg

 Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins

-For more information, see the code for this project, the publication, or the preprint.
+For more information, see the code for this work, the publication, or the preprint.

 Proteins are a class of biological macromolecules which participate in almost all biological processes in living systems.
-Each protein must be folded correctly into its unique 3D conformation to be able to perform its task.
-This is achieved via a complex folding pathway, which is dictated by the protein’s primary structure and the surrounding cellular environment.
+Each protein must be folded correctly into a unique 3D conformation, known as the native state, to be able to perform its task.
+This is achieved via a complex folding pathway, which is dictated by the protein’s primary structure comprised of a linear chain of amino acids and the surrounding cellular environment.
+The protein in its final state participates in vital processes such as regulating the speed of reactions via catalysis, transporting molecules such as oxygen, generating movement through muscle contractions, transmitting nerve impulses, and combatting pathogenic viruses and bacteria, among many others.

 Crambin ribbon model

-For more information, see the code for the penentrating, MPCD, or hard sphere solvent models for this project, or the preprint.
+For more information, see the code for the penetrating, MPCD, or hard-sphere solvent models for this work, the publication, or the preprint.